-I went to high school with low hopes.
-My school was in a town that epitomized the concept of middle class and had little to offer other than a bowling alley that hadn't been touched since the 70s and a couple of chain bars, complete with guys named Duncan who would hit you if you proved them wrong on a fact about football.
-Anyway, within the first week, I was invited to a party, which I assumed would be shitty.
+I started at a new sixth-form college when I was 16 and had low hopes.
+The college was in a town that epitomised the concept of middle class and had little to offer other than a bowling alley that hadn't been touched since the 70s and a couple of chain pubs, complete with guys named Duncan who would hit you if you proved them wrong on a fact about football.
+Anyway, within the first week, I'd got an invite to a party, which I assumed would be shit.

-A teacher's daughter from a nearby school was throwing the party at her house, which happened to be on school grounds.
-The friends I brought with me figured there would be two cases of brews and some wine coolers and we'd be out by 11:30.
-When we turned the corner to the house, however, we were met with what I can only compare to the kind of thing you see in frat movies and call bullshit on because nothing can ever be that out of control without someone dying quickly and painfully.
+The girl having the party was a teacher's daughter at a nearby boarding school – her house was on school grounds – so me and the old school friends I'd rounded up all figured it would be two crates of Fosters, some Quavers and out by 11:30.
+When we turned the corner to the house, however, we were met with what I can only compare to the kind of thing you see in American frat movies and call bullshit on because nothing can ever be that out of control without someone dying quickly and painfully.

-We spent a good couple of hours shotgunning beers, smoking weed, climbing up on the roof, getting the dog high, and having a swell time, then shit started to turn sinister.
+We spent a good couple of hours shotgunning beers, smoking weed, climbing up on the roof, getting the dog high and having a swell time, then shit started to turn sinister.
 A couple of guys threw a sofa through the window and started screaming and pushing people around.
 In a laughably middle class place like this, that kind of thing doesn't go down particularly well, which is why we heard the screech of sirens maybe 30 seconds after the smash of the window.
-Police don't have a lot to do there, which might explain the top-notch response time.
+(Police don't have a lot to do there, which might explain the overly rapid response time.)

 Anyway, at one point some guys decided to cut a tree down.
 Because that's what you do at parties, right?
 They then cut it up into smaller pieces and set fire to it, leading to a bunch of people leaping over it and throwing aerosol cans in, waiting for them to blow up then erupting in to cheers.

-The problem with constant explosions is that they tend to attract the attention of the entire neighborhood, so it wasn't too much of a surprise when someone on the roof screamed "police."
+The problem with constant explosions is that they tend to attract the attention of the entire neighbourhood, so it wasn't too much of a surprise when someone on the roof screamed "police".
 That didn't seem to bother anyone whatsoever, though, and they all continued partying exactly as they had been.
-The guy whose house it was calmly strolled out to talk to the police officer, who just told him someone needed to move their car—completely ignoring all the carnage around him—and left.
+The guy whose house it was calmly strolled out to talk to the police officer, who just told him somone needed to move their car – completely ignoring all the carnage around him – and left.
 I guess the police aren't total dicks the whole time.

 HIPPIES CAN BE A LOT OF FUN

-I was visiting a friend at Falmouth University one year and she decided to take me to a party rather than have us sit in the bar by ourselves all night.
-We turned up and things didn't look good: The guests were exclusively white people with dreadlocks listening to this really sucky blend of world music and psytrance.
+I was visiting a friend at Falmouth University one year and she decided to take me to a party rather than sit in the pub by ourselves all night.
+We turned up and things didn't look good: the guests were pretty much exclusively white people with dreadlocks listening to this really sucky blend of world music and psytrance.
 The first hour or so mainly consisted of having a conversation about what kind of music would be best to liven things up.
 You know a party's not going well when that's your go to chit-chat.

 While I was having this conversation, things obviously picked up a bit because when I looked up people were actually having a really good time.
 I got up, walked around a bit, someone gave me some MDMA and I started to have a really good time, too.
-I had conversations about stuff that would normally make me cringe the next morning, but felt completely OK in that environment and stumbled into the love room, where I ended up getting a blowjob from a girl with lips like a Petunia, or something.
+I had conversations about stuff that would normally make me cringe the next morning, but felt completely okay in that environment and stumbled into the love room, where I ended up getting a blowjob from a girl with a name like Petunia, or something.

-It didn't convince me grow my hair, leave it to knot up into a rat king dreads, and shave off all the other hair around it, but it did make me realize hippies actually aren't the most intolerable people in the world.
+It didn't convince me to grow my hair, leave it to knot up into a rat king of a dreadlock and shave off all the other hair around it, but it did make me realise proto-hippies actually aren't the most intolerable people in the world.